aasiyahrashan/SeverityScoresOMOP/README.md

 - Use `devtools::install_github("aasiyahrashan/SeverityScoresOMOP", auth_token = "your_PAT")`
 - The personal access token is necessary, since this is currently a private repository

-#### This package calculates the APACHE II ICU risk prediction score and probability of mortality.
+#### This package reads in data from OMOP to calculate the APACHE II and SOFA scores.
-#### It can also calculate the SOFA score.
+#### It also provides a convenient method of reading in other variables summarised into time windows.
 - Works on databases in the OMOP CDM format version 5.4.
 - Copy the `inst/example_concepts.csv` file.
 Save it under the name `your_dataset_name_concepts.csv`.
 The file needs to be filled in with the OMOP concept IDs that match the `short_names`.
 Don't edit the short names, since they're used in the code.
 ````